Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Dynamics

 with eigenvalue $0$.
 The Jordan-Wigner representation of $\tilde{g}_{0}^{\dagger} \tilde{g}_{0}$ is $(1 - \hat{\sigma}_{2}^{x} \hat{\sigma}_{3}^{x})/2$.
 This corresponds to an observable before the unitary transform given by

 The evolution of the state $\ket{\tilde{\psi}_{0}} \otimes \ket{\Omega}$ under $\hmttilde$ is given by the solid blue curve in \cref{fig:numerics}.
-Also plotted as the solid yellow curve in \cref{fig:numerics}a are complimentary Rabi oscillations between with the state $\ket{\tilde{\psi}_{1}} \otimes \ket{\Omega}$.
-The purity of transmon subsystem under this unitary evolution is plotted as the solid green curve.
-This suggests that the transmon and chain subsystems, as defined above, remain in essentially a product state throughout the evolution, allowing us to treat the chain as an auxiliary system used to perform the qubit gate.
+Plotted as the solid yellow curve in \cref{fig:numerics} are complimentary Rabi oscillations with the state $\ket{\tilde{\psi}_{1}} \otimes \ket{\Omega}$.
+The purity of the transmon subsystem under this unitary evolution is plotted as the solid green curve.
+That the purity is essentially unity suggests that the transmon and chain subsystems, as defined above, remain in essentially a product state throughout the evolution, allowing us to treat the chain as an auxiliary system used to perform the qubit gate.
 In practice, this means that the quantum gate may be used repeatedly without the need to re-initialise the chains to the state $\ket{\Omega}$.